isl-org/Open3D/docs/tutorial/sensor/realsense.rst

 Running the scene reconstruction pipeline
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can provide an RS bag file directly to the reconstruction pipeline.
-It will automatically be converted to a directory of depth and color frames and the camera intrinsics.
+You can provide an RS bag file directly to the reconstruction pipeline and colormap optimization pipelines.
+It will be automatically converted to a directory of depth and color frames and the camera intrinsics.
 Edit the `examples/python/reconstruction_system/config/realsense.json` file with the path to your RS bag file and leave `path_intrinsic` empty.
 Update other configuration parameters if needed (see the reconstruction pipeline documentation for more